jezwilkinson/FairSoft/docs/advanced.md

 ## Configure Spack directories

 Over time, the install tree and source cache of Spack may grow quite large (multiple Gigabytes).
-With the following commands it is possible to specify locations outside of the FairSoft git repo:
+With the following commands it is possible to specify locations outside of the Spack repo:

 ```
 $ spack config --scope site add config:install_tree:/path/of/your/choice